d3h1/Notes--Obsidian/Python Notes/OOP/Functions.md

     # 50 PRINTS OUT

 The methods inside of class can be seen as a basic form of encapsulation.
 The way we also create balance as a private attribute that cannot be affected outside of its methods is another way of encapsulation

+## Two Categories of Functions
+### User-Defined Functions
+> Functions written by users
+### Built-in Functions
+> Functions that are built into Python